Olympus PEN-F vs YI M1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN-F and YI M1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the PEN-F and the M1 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Olympus and YI.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and YI websites.

 So what is the bottom line?
 Is the Olympus PEN-F better than the YI M1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.